Kalna College

 Kalna College, established in 1943, is a college in Kalna, Purba Bardhaman district, West Bengal, India.
 It offers undergraduate courses in arts, commerce, and sciences.
 It is affiliated to the University of Burdwan.

+About the College

+Kalna College was established in 1943, and has gloriously completed its seventy fifth-year in 2018 with new glory, hope, promise and prosperity for years to come.
+The College is situated one kilometer away from its nearest railway station, Ambika Kalna.
+The Holy Ganga is also one kilometer away north wards from this college.